SpoddyCoder/clonepi/README.md

 + adhere to current coding style used within the source - good comments, tab indents etc.
 + be hygenic, ensure all secondary tasks are done - robustness checks, update summary, readme, installer etc.
 + don't update version num - will be incremented when the PR is merged

+## Additional Notes
+This project owes it's genesis to rpi-clone and is based on the same clever "partial dd & full rsync" approach.
+If your use case is simple and you are just running a standard 2 partition Raspbian install, then consider using Bill's much simpler and lighter-weight version at https://github.com/billw2/rpi-clone

 ## Authors